cavedweller/webvtt/README.md

 ### Error handling
 	const char *webvtt_strerror( webvtt_error );

-##TODO:

-###General
-- Change parser to convert to UTF16 as it goes through the buffer and convert parser to work with UTF16 instead of UTF8.
-- node-ffi bindings for libwebvtt structures and public API, to assist with unit testing
-- New unit tests, and convert some existing conformance tests to unit tests
-- Integration with TravisCI
-- Bug fixes
-- Thread-safety where needed (Lock before setting global function pointers)
-- Reference counting objects (may be a hassle, but would help to prevent leaking dropped cue objects)
-- Improvements to lexer/parser state machines, in terms of speed and conformance
-- Default error handlers when not provided by user
-- Internationalized error messages
-- Shared-library compilation
-- Routines for generating conformant WebVTT text
-- Language bindings (Rust, C++, D, etc)
-- GNU Autotools build system to enhance portability (With MPL2'd M4 from Mozilla-Central to support Windows environments)

-###Cue Text Payload Parsing
-- Get shared UTF16 time stamp parser function working in order to create a time stamp node/token.
-- Error reporting
-- Line and character tracking in the cue_text in order to report errors correctly
-- Possible change of token and node data structs to allow easier readability
-- MANY bugs

 #License
 > Copyright (c) 2013 Mozilla Foundation and Contributors
 > All rights reserved.